setms/book/docs/engineering-process/analysis.md

 # Analysis

-## Ideas

-Software development is process that results in software, which is a prescription for a process.
-The concept of a process is therefore fundamental to software development.
-As we saw in [requirements](../requirements/analysis.md#learning-the-domain), event storming uncovers processes.
-TODO: Apply event storming to software development.

 Software development is a process that starts with stakeholder needs and ends with running software that meets those
 needs: